-Disney's smash hit movie Aladdin finally makes its way to the Broadway stage!
-Directed by Tony Award winner Casey Nicholaw (The Book of Mormon) and featuring the classic Alan Menken, Howard Ashman, and Tim Rice score with songs like "Friend Like Me" and the Academy Award-winning "A Whole New World," Aladdin will use a new book and additional lyrics by Chad Beguelin (The Wedding Singer).
-Aladdin is sure to bring joy and laughter to the whole family!
+Disney's smash-hit movie Aladdin has made its way to the Broadway stage!
+Directed by Tony Award winner Casey Nicholaw (The Book of Mormon) and featuring the classic Alan Menken, Howard Ashman, and Tim Rice score with songs such as "Friend Like Me" and the Academy Award-winning "A Whole New World," Aladdin uses a new book and additional lyrics by Chad Beguelin (The Wedding Singer).
+This show brings joy and laughter to audience members of all ages!

-Part flesh, part felt and packed with heart, AVENUE Q is still the funniest and freshest show in New York City!
+Part flesh, part felt, and packed with heart, Avenue Q is still the funniest and freshest show in New York City!
 This laugh-out-loud musical tells the timeless story of a bright-eyed college grad named Princeton.
-When he arrives in the city with big dreams and a tiny bank account, he has to move into a shabby apartment all the way out on AVENUE Q. Still, the neighbors seem nice.
-There, he meets Kate (the girl next door), Lucy (the slut), Rod (the Republican), Trekkie (the pervert), superintendent Gary Coleman (yes, that Gary Coleman) and other new friends!
-Together, they struggle to find jobs, dates, and their ever-elusive purpose in life.
+When he arrives in the city with big dreams and a tiny bank account, he has to move into a shabby apartment all the way out on Avenue Q. Still, the neighbors seem nice.
+He meets Kate (the girl next door), Lucy (the slut), Rod (the Republican), Trekkie (the pervert), superintendent Gary Coleman (yes, that Gary Coleman), and other new friends!
+Together they struggle to find jobs, dates, and their ever-elusive purpose in life.

 The Ultimate Beatles Tribute in Full Costume with Former Members of Broadway's BEATLEMANIA BEATLES BRUNCH Featuring STRAWBERRY FIELDS